Bloombox/Python/README.md

 Latest Version: `0.0.1`

-This Python package provides an API client for [Bloombox](https://bloombox.io) Cloud APIs.
+This Python package, `bloombox`, provides an API client for [Bloombox](https://bloombox.io) Cloud APIs.
 Bloombox APIs are built and served using [gRPC](https://grpc.io) and exposed in client libraries like this one with a more fluid interface to work with.

 That being said, you can always opt to use the lower level gRPC APIs, either via gRPC+protobuf (docs coming soon) or via JSON REST, using transcoding (docs coming soon on this too).